Immortality-IMT/Manhattan-Group/README.md

 - Renewable energy, turn the world's deserts into solar power stations and 100% proof of work from renewables
 - More computer power, manufacture faster personal computers and offer them at great prices

+#### Consensus: PoUW
+Proof-of-Useful-Work (PoUW): A relatively new concept in blockchain technology that aims to address limitations of traditional Proof-of-Work (PoW) by using miners to perform computations with real-world value.
+Open A.I. infrastructure.

 If you are interested in being part of the moderation of the project, contact us.

 #### Compile: make wallet node_discovery propagation vm